 As previously discussed, the requirements under part 354 apply to industrial banks organized on or after April 1, 2021, and industrial banks coming under the control of a Covered Company as a result of a transaction pursuant to either section 7(j) or 18(c) of the FDI Act.
-The proposed rule would amend the definition of Covered Companies to include prospective conversions pursuant to section 5(i)(5) of the HOLA or any other type of transaction where an industrial bank would become a subsidiary of a company that is not subject to Federal consolidated supervision, as determined by the FDIC.
-Since September 2019, the FDIC has received only two conversion filings related to HOLA and estimates one or fewer such filing per year going forward.
+The proposed rule would amend the definition of Covered Companies to include prospective conversions 74 pursuant to section 5(i)(5) of the HOLA or any other type of transaction where an industrial bank would become a subsidiary of a company that is not subject to Federal consolidated supervision, as determined by the FDIC.75 Since September 2019, the FDIC has received only two conversion filings related to HOLA and estimates one or fewer such filing per year going forward.
 Not all of these filings would involve small entities; for context, only 10 out of 24 existing industrial banks are small entities for purposes of the RFA.
 Therefore, the FDIC expects the proposed amendment to the definition of Covered Company to affect one or fewer small entities per year.
 Given this limited number of anticipated filings, the FDIC believes the proposed amendment is unlikely to affect a substantial number of small entities.

 Notwithstanding the effect due to the change in the scope of affected entities described above, the FDIC also examined whether the other changes reflected in the proposed rule would have a significant effect on affected small entities.
-As discussed above, these amendments clarify certain provisions in part 354, provide increased transparency regarding how the FDIC evaluates potential risks and concerns, and serve to prevent any misinterpretation of part 354 that would be inconsistent with the FDIC's long-standing applications processing policy.
-The proposed rule affords any company seeking to rebut a presumption of a shell or captive institution an opportunity to present its views in writing - such filings should comport with the
+As discussed above, these amendments clarify certain provisions in part 354, provide increased transparency regarding how the FDIC evaluates potential risks and concerns, and serve to prevent any

-&lt;sup>74 The proposed amended definition would only apply to filings involving an industrial bank or Covered Company after the effective date of the proposed rule.
+74 The proposed amended definition would only apply to filings involving an industrial bank or Covered Company after the effective date of the proposed rule.

-&lt;sup>75 The proposed amendment would also allow any company subject to a determination that a transaction would result in the application of part 354 to present its views in writing.

-FDIC's existing rules regarding filing procedures.
+75 The proposed amendment would also allow any company subject to a determination that a transaction would result in the application of part 354 to present its views in writing. misinterpretation of part 354 that would be inconsistent with the FDIC's longstanding applications processing policy.
+The proposed rule affords any company seeking to rebut a presumption of a shell or captive institution an opportunity to present its views in writing-such filings should comport with the FDIC's existing rules regarding filing procedures.
 These amendments may reduce the time that the FDIC and a filer would spend discussing and resolving issues with its filing.
 While the FDIC cannot quantify the time saved, the FDIC believes that an affected entity would not incur a significant economic effect as a result of these amendments.